-27 – Turning Data Analysts into Data Scientists (technical, innovation)
+27 – Turning Data Analysts into Data Scientists (technical, analyst)

 This session, designed for data analysts and their managers, covers a seven-step program for easily incorporating key data science principles and tools into analysts’ everyday actions.
 Starting with the use case of predicting readmissions, we’ll walk through how to organize the data, apply AI algorithms to generate predictions, and present the predictions to clinicians in the right way so that they are accepted.